oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 Options
 ::

-  -a : show all resources with their properties
+  -a : shows all resources with their properties
-  -s : show only resource states
+  -s : shows only resource states
-  -l : show only resource list
+  -l : shows only resource list
   -D : formats outputs in Perl Dumper
   -X : formats outputs in XML
   -Y : formats outputs in YAML

 Examples
 ::